Undistraction/cssapi-mq/README.md

 ### Tweakpoints

-Styled MQ also supports the concept of tweakpoints - breakpoints that are specific to a component or small subset of components.
+CSSAPI-MQ also supports the concept of tweakpoints - breakpoints that are specific to a component or small subset of components.
 In this case you can use the `tweak()` method to pass in additional maps of breakpoints.
 This will give you back a new tweaked `mq` obejct with all the same methods available, only now